How Long Is 6 Kilometers

 Q3: How many steps are in 6 kilometers?

 A3: The number of steps in 6 kilometers is highly variable and depends on your stride length.
 On average, a person's stride length is about 0.76 meters (2.5 feet).
-Therefore, a rough estimate would be 6000 meters / 0.76 meters/step ≈ 7895 steps.
+That's why, a rough estimate would be 6000 meters / 0.76 meters/step ≈ 7895 steps.
 This is just an approximation; individual stride length varies.

 Q4: How can I measure 6 kilometers accurately?